How to Extrapolate Trendline in Excel (4 Quick Methods)

 How to Extrapolate Trendline in Excel Using Chart

-• As a result, a Format Trendline Panel appears on the right where we enter a name and assign Forecast periods on our chart.
+• A Format Trendline panel appears on the right.
+Enter a name and assign Forecast periods on our chart (Forward: 3).

 How to Extrapolate Trendline in Excel Using Chart

-• Then, we can choose a Color and the Dash type for the trendline as shown in the picture below.
+• Choose a Color and the Dash type for the trendline as shown in the picture below.

 How to Extrapolate Trendline in Excel Using Chart

-• Eventually, the trendline for the 3 Years appears but we have to add the Axis Labels for these years.
+• The trendline for the next three decades appears but we have to add the Axis Labels for them.

 How to Extrapolate Trendline in Excel Using Chart

-• This time, hold the CTRL key and add the remaining Years to the previous selection.
+• Hold the Ctrl key and add the remaining Years to the previous selection.

 How to Extrapolate Trendline in Excel Using Chart

-• Additionally, you can edit the Axis Titles, Chart Title, and the Legend from the Chart Element option.
+• You can edit the Axis Titles, Chart Title, and the Legend from the Chart Element option.

 How to Extrapolate Trendline in Excel Using Chart